Helmut Kämpfe

-Helmut Kämpfe (31 July 1909 – 10 June 1944) was a Waffen-SS Sturmbannführer who was captured and executed by the French Resistance.
-In retribution, the Germans carried out the Oradour massacre in occupied France on 10 June 1944.
-In total 643 men, women and children were killed in Oradour-sur-Glane by troops from the 2nd SS Panzer Division Das Reich.
-Adolf Diekmann, the SS commander who ordered the massacre, said the death of Kämpfe was the reason for the killings.
+Helmut Kämpfe (31 July 1909 – 10 June 1944) was a who was captured and executed in occupied France by the French Resistance.
+In response, troops of the 2nd SS Panzer Division Das Reich killed 643 men, women and children in Oradour-sur-Glane on 10 June 1944 (the Oradour massacre).
+Adolf Diekmann, the SS commander who ordered the massacre, said the death of Kämpfe was the reason for the killings, although Kämpfe was still alive at the time.
+His car had been ambushed by communist partisans who then turned Kämpfe and his men over to the French resistance, who burned them alive in an ambulance.